Jacksonville Daily News: History

 The Daily News was founded in either 1953 or 1954.
 The Daily News was owned by Freedom Communications until 2012, when Freedom sold its Florida and North Carolina papers including JD News in Jacksonville, Free Press in Kinston and the Sun Journal In New Bern to Halifax Media Group.
 Halifax Media Group owned a total of 36 newspapers which were acquired in 2015, by GateHouse.

 It was a broadsheet-format daily until June 1, 2009, when it and two sister dailies, the Sun Journal and the Kinston Free Press converted to a berliner-style format.
-Since the format change, all three papers are laid out and published in Jacksonville.
+It later returned to a broadsheet format and its printing outsourced to the Fayetteville Observer.

-In November of 2022 Paxton Media Group acquired the Jacksonville Daily News and five other North Carolina newspapers from Gannett Co., Inc.
+In November 2022 Paxton Media Group acquired the Jacksonville Daily News and five other North Carolina newspapers from Gannett Co., Inc.

 Awards

 The paper is a member of the North Carolina Publishing Association.
 The paper has won many awards from the North Carolina Press Association.
-In 2019, the paper won first place in News Enterprise Reporting, (Kelsey Stiglitz and Amanda Thames for their story on child abuse. in the daily newspapers under 12,500 circulation category.
-The paper also won first place in Religion and Faith Reporting, for their article on faith leaders.

-The paper won first place in Education Reporting in 2017, for reporter Jannette Pippin's story on school choice.
+In 2014, the paper received the prestigious Fourth Estate Award from the American Legion.